hanayashiki/pimento/README.md

 3. Host it yourself.
 Simple hosting with NextJS and Redis.

-4. Blooding-edge server side rendering using React Server Component on Edge Runtime.
+4. Bleeding-edge server side rendering using React Server Component on Edge Runtime.
 Opens in a flash with lowest cost.

 5. DaisyUI + TailwindCSS